 - To establish and maintain the FNQ DIP Clinical Register to improve systems of care

 - To develop enhanced models of diabetes in pregnancy care suitable to the FNQ regions and to augment health care professionals’ capacity for managing diabetes in pregnancy across all health organisations.

 The FNQ DIP Clinical Register

 All FNQ women with diabetes in pregnancy will be invited to be included in the Clinical Register by their health care professional.
 A referral with routine antenatal information can be emailed or faxed through to the project team.
 Information from the Clinical Register will be used to assist with planning and improving models of healthcare and service delivery for women with diabetes in pregnancy.
 The Clinical Register will also be used to communicate key diabetes in pregnancy related information to women’s health care providers, including for women who require postpartum follow up after pregnancy.

-- Referral to the FNQ Clinical Register
+- Referral to the FNQ DIP Clinical Register

-- Information brochure for women
+- Information Brochure for Women